awetomate/itential-iag-sdk/README.md

 # itential-iag-sdk
 Lightweight SDK to simplify interacting with the Itential automation gateway API.

+This is an beta release.
+Please ensure the package works as expected in your environment before using it in production as there may still be bugs.

+This package was written for Itential Automation Gateway 2023.1.

 ## Getting Started
 Make sure you have a supported version of Python installed and then create and activate a virtual environment:
 ```bash